opscentric/mini-series/docker-and-containers/README.md

 Our docker-compose.yml file in this example defines 2 services, the Node app in this repo and a Postgres database.
 Have a look at it below with comments explaining each line:

 ```
-version: '3'                                    # We are using the docker compose version 3 specification
+version: '3'                        # Use the docker compose version 3 specification.
-services:                                       # This section defines our services
+services:                           # Define our services.
-  database:                                     # The first service is our database
+  database:                         # Define our database service.
-    image: postgres:12-alpine                   # Use the Alpine Linux container for Postgres 12
+    image: postgres:12-alpine       # Use the Alpine Linux container for Postgres 12.
-    restart: always                             # Restart this container if Postgres stops running
+    restart: always                 # Restart this container if Postgres stops running.
-    ports:                                      # Open these ports
+    ports:                          # Open the ports needed by Postgres.
-      - 5432:5432                               # 5432 is the default Postgres port
+      - 5432:5432                   # 5432 is the default Postgres port.
-    environment:                                # Set these environemnt variables in the container
+    environment:                    # Set these environemnt variables in the container.
-      POSTGRES_PASSWORD: 'postgres'             # Postgres will set this password for the default user when it starts
+      POSTGRES_PASSWORD: 'postgres' # Postgres will set this password for the default user on start.
-  node:                                         # Our Node application
+  node:                             # Define our Node app.
-    build: .                                    # Build the default Dockerfile in the current directory
+    build: .                        # Build the default Dockerfile in the current directory.
-    environment:                                # These variables are used by the app to connect to the Postgres service
+    environment:                    # Define variables used by the app.
-      - PORT=4000                               # The port on which the application serves content
+      - PORT=4000                   # The port on which the application serves content.
-      - PGHOST=database                         # The hostname of the Postgres database container
+      - PGHOST=database             # The hostname of the Postgres database container.
-      - PGDATABASE=postgres                     # Name of the default Postgres Database
+      - PGDATABASE=postgres         # Name of the default Postgres Database.
-      - PGUSER=postgres                         # The default Postgres user
+      - PGUSER=postgres             # The default Postgres user.
-      - PGPASSWORD=postgres                     # The password which we set earlier for the Postgres service
+      - PGPASSWORD=postgres         # The password which we set earlier for Postgres.
-    ports:                                      # Port mappings
+    ports:                          # Open the ports needed by the app.
-      - 80:4000                                 # Expose port 4000 on the container and map it to port 80 on the host machine
+      - 80:4000                     # Expose port 4000 on the container and map it to port 80 locally.
-    links:                                      # Link these services
+    links:                          # Link our services.
-      - database                                # Link our database so that our app can make queries
+      - database                    # Link our database so that our app can make queries.
-    depends_on:                                 # Service dependencies
+    depends_on:                     # Define dependencies.
-      - database                                # We need the database running in order to start our container
+      - database                    # We need the database running before our app.
 ```

 You'll notice that Docker Compose files use the YAML format which is hierarchical based on how many spaces are in front of a line.
 For nested objects you must add 2 more spaces for each sub-object.